webrecorder/pywb/README.rst

 ~~~~~~~~~~~~~

 You are encouraged to fork and contribute to this project to improve web
-archiving replay
+archiving replay!

 Please take a look at list of current
 `issues <https://github.com/ikreymer/pywb/issues?state=open>`_ and feel
-free to open new ones
+free to open new ones.